Application of radiobiologic principles to radiation therapy. | Canada Hyperbarics Skip to main content

 What They Found

-They found that oxygen is a potent sensitizer of mammalian cells and that solid tumors contain hypoxic cells.
+They found that oxygen is a potent sensitizer of mammalian cells and that solid tumours contain hypoxic cells.
 Hyperbaric oxygen improved radiation therapy in experimental animals, even with highly fractionated treatment over periods up to 3 to 4.5 weeks.
 While early clinical trials did not show marked improvement, they were based on small numbers and may show modest benefits as they mature.

 Canadian Relevance